 The Assets setup menu allows you to define a variety of settings that pertain to all the assets housed in your inventory module.
-We have broken down the review to two main categories:
+The review is broken into two main categories:

-You can backup all the data in your account by clicking .
-Once a request is made, it is added to a processing queue and will be processed in the order in which it was received.
-When complete, you will be notified by email.
+You can backup all the data in your account by clicking the Request Backupbutton.
+After a request is made, it is added to a processing queue.
+It will be processed in the order in which it was received.
+When processing is complete, you will be notified by email.

 Additionally, you can schedule a weekly backup of your account’s data and define a default recipient.